A Step-By-Step Guide On How To Move Schools Easily

 • Exploring the new environment

-If there are things your child doesn’t like about her current school, you can also remind her that she’ll be leaving all the bad stuff behind and can start again!
+If there are things your child doesn’t like about her current school, you can also remind her that she’ll be leaving the bad stuff behind and can start fresh somewhere else!
+It’s very important to keep it positive because it builds excitement.

 4. Listen to your child’s concerns